-Criminal Record Expungement Transcript
+Criminal Record Expungement Video

 Today I am going to explain how this process works.
 Expungement means to clean or erase a part of your criminal record.
-Everyone wants a clean record because whether you’re applying for a new job, a promotion or trying to get into a new school, your record follows you wherever you go, but not every case is expugneable and very specific rules apply.
+Everyone wants a clean record because whether you’re applying for a new job, a promotion or trying to get into a new school, your record follows you wherever you go, but not every case is expungeable and very specific rules apply.

 In order to expunge your record specific forms must be carefully filled out, filed with the court along with filing fees that must be paid to the circuit court clerk and to the state police.
 Sometimes it’s necessary to appear in front of a judge and sometimes it’s not depending on which county the papers must be filed in.
 Also, depending on where the papers are filed this process may take a few months or longer to complete.